omrezkeypie/FunInput/README.md

 You pass a table to the action's Combo key which has 3 keys.

 * Query - The query function which interprets the input queue to try to detect if a combo was successful.
-OmrezKeyBind provides 4 default query functions but users can make their own custom ones.
-If omitted the value will be set to StrictOrdered.
+If omitted the system will use StrictOrdered.
 * HoldInputs - Which inputs need to be held down for the combo to succeed.
 Can be omitted if no inputs need to be held down.

    Warning: If an input is in both the Input key of the action and HoldInputs it will conflict and cause unpredictable behavior.